blapcity/blapcity.github.io/authentic-software.md

 balls
 ## Linux
-The first thing we will cover is navigating using terminal.
+We will need to download support for PGP.
+The PGP tool package that we will be using is called GPG (the acronyms are confusing, I know).

 To change folders we will use:
 ```